Registration for May Term/Module courses will be through your advisor when you register for Spring 2015 courses.

 3. To visit the major temples and shrines of these religious traditions, including the Taj Mahal

 4. To establish an email relationship with a Tibetan nun or monk two months prior to departure and spend significant face-to-face time with their email partner while in Dharamsala, India*

 5. To provide students an optional opportunity to fulfill their Service Learning requirement while in Dharamsala.

-Instructors Scott Chirhart & Troy Messina Dates 15 days between May 5 and May 28, 2014, dates subject to change Estimated Costs $2,250 Enrollment Limit 10 Credit Type Module & CU OR CO Credit
+Instructors Scott Chirhart Dates 16 days between May 5 and May 28, 2015, dates subject to change Estimated Costs $2,500 Enrollment Limit 10 Credit Type Module & CU OR CO Credit Credit Hours 4

 The course will be an analysis of the fauna and flora on a 150 acre finca.
 It is a working dairy farm surrounded on two of the three sides by a tropical dry forest.
 The students collect samples of the fauna or flora on the finca and catalog the collection.
 A special attempt will be made to learn about the natural history of several species to include in the database.

 In the spirit of Gaviotis, students will participate in sustainable development projects based on methane generation, solar energy, or other projects.